 Tourist attractions Lucena : Things to see and do

 On the exterior, there is a range of volumes that give to this great building, mixing the Gothic and Renaissance styles, all its dynamism.
 Inside, the proportions are harmonious and a superb Renaissance retable stands in the presbiterio.
 The Chapel o..

 Pasaje Cristo del Amor, s/n E - 14900 Lucena

-Only two towers remain of the medieval fortress, which has been often changed.
+Only the ward, rampart walk, moat and four corner towers remain of the original medieval fortress, which has been altered many times.
 They say that Boabdil was held prisoner in the great octagonal tower.
-The square tower (Torre de las Damas) was once the keep.
+The square tower (Torre de las Damas) was once..